Robert-van-Engelen/Forth500/manual.md

 The name of the file will show up in the dictionary to record its presence, but with a space appended to the name to distinguish it from executable words.

+To compile a Forth source code file transmitted by a CE-126P or CE-124 cassette interface to the PC-E500:

+    CLOAD ↲

+The wav file transmitted from the host computer, such as a PC, should be created with [PocketTools](https://www.peil-partner.de/ifhe.de/sharp/) from the source code file (e.g. `FLOATEXT.FTH`) as follows:

+    $ bin2wav --pc=E500 --type=bin -dMAX FLOATEXT.FTH
+    $ afplay FLOATEXT.wav

+The `afplay` plays the wav file.
+Use maximum volume or close to maximum to avoid distortion.
+If `-dMAX` does not transfer the file, then try `-dINV`.

 To list files on the current drive: